 Individual Montana Taxpayers Receive Modest Tax Cuts at First, but Tax Hikes in Later Years.

-temporarily lowers individual incomes tax rates, expands the child tax credit, increases the standard deduction, and scales back several itemized deductions.
+The law temporarily lowers individual incomes tax rates, expands the child tax credit, increases the standard deduction, and scales back several itemized deductions.
 The bill permanently modifies how tax brackets are adjusted for inflation by using a less generous inflationary rate.
 This change will result in most people paying more in taxes in later years.
 The federal savings are used to partly pay for the permanent corporate tax cuts over time.

 Factoring in all changes to individual income taxes, in 2025 (when most of the bill’s provisions would be in place), households with income over $1 million would see a tax cut of an average of $25,000.
 While middle-income households will receive a modest tax cut initially, by 2027, when many of the provisions expire, many middle-income families will be facing a tax increase.
 Those at the top would still be receiving a tax cut. (see figure on page 1).